Decomposition of free cumulants: Introduction

 Clearly, ${\rm Int}(n)\subseteq {\rm NC}(n)$ for all $n$, but there is a growing disparity between the cardinalities of ${\rm Int}(n)$ and ${\rm NC}(n)$ when $n$ increases since

-as $n\rightarrow \infty$, which leads to a large gap between the corresponding families of lattices.
-We would like to bridge this gap with a suitably defined family of lattices and find the associated cumulants that would play the role of `partial free cumulants'.
+as $n\rightarrow \infty$, which reflects a structural gap between the corresponding families of lattices that, to our knowledge, has not been systematically studied.
+Our aim is to bridge this gap by introducing a suitably defined family of intermediate lattices and to identify the associated cumulants which can be viewed as `partial free cumulants'.
 For that purpose, we will use the {\it orthogonal replicas} obtained in the framework of the unification of noncommutative independence by means of tensor independence \cite{[L3],[L4]}.

 We have recently shown in \cite{[L6]} that the mixed moments of free random variables can be decomposed into sums of the mixed moments of their orthogonal replicas.
 Namely, if $({\mathcal A}_{1}, \varphi_1)$ and $({\mathcal A}_{2}, \varphi_2)$ are noncommutative probability spaces and $({\mathcal A}_{1}\star {\mathcal A}_{2}, \varphi_1\star \varphi_2)$ is their free product with identified units \cite{[Av], [V1]}, then the linear functional $\varphi$ on the free product without identification of units ${\mathcal A}_{1}*{\mathcal A}_{2}$ given by